-(viii) 'overdue' status - any amount due to a bank under any credit facility shall be treated as 'overdue' if it is not paid on the due date fixed by the bank.

-(ix) 'provisioning coverage ratio (PCR)' shall mean the ratio of provisioning to gross non-performing assets and indicates the extent of funds kept aside to cover loan losses;

-(x) 'security' shall mean tangible security properly charged to the bank and will not include intangible securities like guarantees (including State government guarantees), comfort letters, etc.

-(xi) "short duration crops" shall mean crops which are not "long duration" crops;

-(xii) 'substandard asset' shall mean an asset, which has remained NPA for a period less than or equal to twelve months;

-(xiii) 'unsecured exposure' shall mean an exposure where the realisable value of the security, as assessed by a bank / approved valuers / Reserve Bank's inspecting officers, is not more than ten percent, ab-initio, of the outstanding exposure.

-(xiv) 'Wilful Defaulter' shall mean the same as defined under Reserve Bank of India (Commercial Banks - Treatment of Wilful Defaulters and Large Defaulters) Directions, 2025.
+- (8) 'overdue' status - any amount due to a bank under any credit facility shall be treated as 'overdue' if it is not paid on the due date fixed by the bank. - (9) 'provisioning coverage ratio (PCR)' shall mean the ratio of provisioning to gross non-performing assets and indicates the extent of funds kept aside to cover loan losses; - (10) 'security' shall mean tangible security properly charged to the bank and will not include intangible securities like guarantees (including State government guarantees), comfort letters, etc. - (11) 'short duration crops' shall mean crops which are not 'long duration' crops; - (12) 'substandard asset' shall mean an asset, which has remained NPA for a period less than or equal to twelve months; - (13) 'unsecured exposure' shall mean an exposure where the realisable value of the security, as assessed by a bank / approved valuers / the Reserve Bank's inspecting officers, is not more than ten per cent, ab-initio, of the outstanding exposure. - (14) 'wilful defaulter' shall mean the same as defined under the [Reserve Bank of India \(Commercial Banks - Treatment of Wilful Defaulters and Large Defaulters\) Directions, 2025](#).

-(2) The definitions of the terms Micro Enterprises, Small Enterprises, and Medium Enterprises shall be in terms of the circular FIDD.MSME & NFS.BC.No.3/06.02.31/2020-21 dated July 2, 2020 on 'Credit flow to Micro, Small and Medium Enterprises Sector' as updated from time to time.
+6. The definitions of the terms 'Micro Enterprises', 'Small Enterprises', and 'Medium Enterprises' shall be in terms of the circular [FIDD.MSME & NFS.BC.No.3/06.02.31/2020-21 dated July 2, 2020 on 'Credit flow to Micro, Small and Medium Enterprises Sector'](#), as updated from time to time.

-(3) The terms 'credit event' and 'default' shall have the same meaning as assigned to it in the Reserve Bank of India (Commercial Banks - Resolution of Stressed Assets) Directions, 2015.

-(4) The terms 'Commercial Real Estate (CRE)', 'Commercial Real Estate - Residential Housing Sector (CRE - RH)', 'project finance', 'DCCO', and

-'financial closure' shall have the same meaning assigned to them in the Reserve Bank of India (Commercial Banks - Credit Facilities) Directions, 2015.

-(5) All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949 or the Reserve Bank of India Act, 1934, or the Companies Act, 2013, or any statutory modification or re-enactment thereto or other regulations issued by the Reserve Bank of India or the Glossary of Terms published by Reserve Bank or as used in commercial parlance, as the case may be.
+7. The terms 'credit event' and 'default' shall have the same meaning as assigned to it in the [Reserve Bank of India \(Commercial Banks - Resolution of Stressed Assets\) Directions, 2025](#).
+8. The terms 'Commercial Real Estate (CRE)', 'Commercial Real Estate - Residential Housing Sector (CRE - RH)', 'project finance', and 'financial closure' shall have the same meaning assigned to them in the [Reserve Bank of India \(Commercial Banks - Credit Facilities\) Directions, 2025](#).
+9. All other expressions unless defined herein shall have the same meaning as have been assigned to them under the Banking Regulation Act, 1949 or the Reserve Bank of India Act, 1934, or the Companies Act, 2013, or any statutory modification or re-enactment thereto or other regulations issued by the Reserve Bank or the Glossary of Terms published by the Reserve Bank or as used in commercial parlance, as the case may be.